AlibabaCloudDocs/ots/intl.en-US/Compute-Analysis/Hive/HadoopMR/Tutorial.md

 -   WITH SERDEPROPERTIES

     tablestore.columns.mapping: optional.
 By default, the field names of an external table are the column \(primary key column or attribute column\) names of the corresponding Tablestore table.
 However, some scenarios where the field names of an external table are inconsistent with the column names of a Tablestore table exist.
 For example, issues related to case sensitivity or character sets exist.
 In these scenarios, specify tablestore.columns.mapping.
-This parameter is a string separated with a comma \(,\).
+This parameter is a string separated by a comma \(,\).
 No spaces are allowed at both ends of the comma \(,\).
 Each item indicates the column name of the table.
 The order of the column names is consistent with that of the field names of the corresponding external table.

     **Note:** The name of a column in Tablestore can be an empty string.
 Therefore, the empty string is considered to be part of the name of a column in a table.